go-rillas/subprocess/README.md

 ### Acknowledgments

 The subprocess library was inspired by the Python standard library subprocess module.
 Source code for the exit status code retrieval was based on source discussed in the Stack Overflow posts [here](https://stackoverflow.com/a/40770011) and [here](https://stackoverflow.com/a/10385867).
+A big thanks to Michael (@texhex) and JM (@jublo) for their input and feedback on the Windows platform implementation.

 ### License